Oat Flour English Muffins with Greek Yogurt (No Yeast)

 Step 4: Cook the Muffins

-Place the muffins on the preheated skillet or griddle, cover the pan, and cook for 8-10 minutes on each side, until golden brown and cooked through.
+Place the muffins on a preheated skillet or griddle, cover the pan, and cook for 8-10 minutes on each side, until golden brown and cooked through.
 Keep an eye on the heat to ensure they don’t burn before cooking through.
 Allow to cool completely before slicing.

 Cooking English muffins in a skillet.